Devkund Waterfall: Safety

 During the monsoon the water volume increases very quickly due to the design of the hills, so it is unsafe to see the waterfall.
 In 2017, Devkund Waterfall was closed to tourists for three months from the July monsoon season after a couple of accidents.
 After the death of two trekkers at the waterfall, the local administration asked the police to impose section 144, which prohibits the assembly of more than four people in the area.
 In 2018, access to Devkund waterfall is prohibited by district authorities from 12 July 2018 to 12 September 2018.

+From June to 30 September 2025, the Falls were closed for public due to safety reasons during the monsoon.